 wr_en <= want_to_write && !wr_en && !full;

-This ensures that @wr_en and @full are never asserted on the same clock cycle, because @full can turn high only on the clock cycle following the one @wr_en was high.
-The !wr_en component in the expression ensures @wr_en is never high for two consecutive clocks cycles, so if @full goes high, @wr_en will go low because of !wr_en on the first clock cycle, and remain low on the next one because of @full itself.
+This ensures that @wr_en and @full are never high on the same clock cycle, because @full can change to high only on the clock cycle after @wr_en was high.
+The !wr_en part in the expression ensures that @wr_en is never high during two consecutive clocks cycles.
+So if @full changes to high, @wr_en will be low because of !wr_en on the first clock cycle. @wr_en then remains low because of @full itself.

 This discussion was intended to lead to the next section: The "almost" ports.

-How does this help?
-Well, because this is perfectly fine:
+How does these ports help?
+Well, because this works perfectly fine:

 always @(posedge wr_clk)